Step One: Recognizing perfectionism and self-hate.

 Why is Self-Love So Hard?

 Developing self-love can be really difficult.
-It requires that we respect and accept ours self unconditionally because of our intrinsic value.
+It requires that we respect and accept ourselves unconditionally because of our intrinsic value.
 This is hard for us to do sometimes because we receive all sorts of messages on a constant basis telling us either that we have no worth at all or that our worth is based on extrinsic standards.

 For instance, bullies and abusers often try to convince people that they have no worth.
 Exploitative advertisers, economic systems, distorted religious institutions, or other institutions might try to convince people that they have no intrinsic worth.
 Such messages suggest we are worthless unless we buy a certain product, earn a certain amount of money, believe a certain thing, etc.